Mammad Hasan agha Javanshir: Life

 He led a 500 strong cavalry in pursuit of his cousin Muhammad bey (son of Mehrali bey) who seized rulership of Karabakh during chaos ensued Agha Muhammad Khan's death in 1797.

-After break-out of Russo-Persian War, his relations soured with his father following Fatali Shah's favorite and his half-brother Abulfat agha Javanshir's arrival from Iran.
+After the outbreak of the Russo-Persian War in 1804, his relations soured with his father following Fatali Shah's favorite and his half-brother Abulfat agha Javanshir's arrival from Iran.
 Since he was born of a "temporary wife" but had a royal favor, Mammad Hasan felt threatened allied with his other 'legitimate' half-brothers Khanlar agha Javanshir and Mehdigulu agha commanded horse cavalry, he battled 5,000 men led by his half-brother Abulfat agha Javanshir in Dizak, in December 1804 and captured 1,000 people.

-He was given rank of major-general in Imperial Russian Army following his father's submit on 8 July 1805.
-On June 9, 1805, he participated in a battle with the Persian army together with the Russian army, leading a detachment of the horse cavalry of Karabakh.
+He was given the rank of major-general in the Imperial Russian Army following his father's submission on 8 July 1805.
+On June 9, 1805, he participated in a battle against the Persian army as a cavalry commander in the Russian army, leading a detachment of the horse cavalry of Karabakh.
 He was also awarded a medal strewn with diamonds and with an engraving "For Loyalty."

-He fell seriously ill in August 1805 and died on November 19, 1805.
+He fell seriously ill in August 1805, and later died on November 19, 1805.